 If we inspect your property and find that there are hazards in your property you will be informed.
-The council has a duty to act on the worst hazards (Category 1) and a power to act on all others.
+We have a duty to act on the worst hazards (category 1) and a power to act on all others.

 - make a demolition order (only for category 1 hazards)

 - declare a clearance area (only for category 1 hazards)

 Minimum room sizes

 We have adopted minimum room size standards depending on the type of HMO.